-Becoming Coastal is my new book published in 2019, about my 25 years of exploration of the British Columbia Coast by paddle, oar & sail.
+Becoming Coastal is my new book published in early 2020, about my 25 years of exploration of the British Columbia Coast by paddle, oar & sail.

 Excerpts from Becoming Coastal

 At two o’clock in the morning of my last night on the peninsula, I crawl out of my tent for a pee.
 I look up and nearly forget why I have gotten up.
 It is absolutely still and quiet calm.
 The sea is soundless and the sky is crystal clear.
 The air is so still and stable that the stars aren’t even twinkling.
 Each star is as hard and unwinking as a laser.
 The lesser magnitude stars are so bright that it is difficult to pick out the familiar constellations.
 The Milky Way is splashed across the sky like a spilled bag of diamonds.
 Suddenly I comprehend that I am not looking at a pattern of light against a two dimensional background but I am seeing the disc of the galaxy, edge on.
 I experience a moment of vertigo as the sense of the vastness of even our small corner of the universe fills me.
 For an instant I am no longer standing on the surface of the earth, but I am clinging to the side of some gigantic space ship, about to fall off and go wheeling away among the stars.
 The feeling quickly passes, but it is a rare glimpse into our place in the universe.
 Perhaps we humans aren’t equipped to contain such immensities for more than a few heartbeats.
 The chill night air soon drives me back to the warmth of my sleeping bag.